sualigunduz/dsa210-termproject/README.md

 #### 1. Median AQI

 The following scatter plot compares the distribution of the counties in terms of the AQI and the house prices.
-The x-axis is the AQI value and the y-axis is the log-transformed house price value.
-Darker spots indicate that there are more than one point in that spot.
+The x-axis is the AQI value, and the y-axis is the log-transformed house price value.
+Darker spots indicate that there is more than one point in that spot.
 The distribution appears to be quite uniform around the center, and there doesn't appear to be any distinguishable patterns, implying low if any correlation.

 ![AQI_Scatter](https://github.com/user-attachments/assets/ff9a8aba-ef9e-40d9-b716-ee3fbd8ed7f8)

 #### 2. Unemployment Rate
 The following scatter plot compares the distribution of the counties in terms of the unemployment rate and the house prices.
-The x-axis is the unemployment rate percentage value and the y-axis is the log-transformed house price value.
-Darker spots indicate that there are more than one point in that spot.
+The x-axis is the unemployment rate percentage value, and the y-axis is the log-transformed house price value.
+Darker spots indicate that there is more than one point in that spot.
 The distribution is concentrated around the left side, however there is a slight decline in house price as unemployment rises.
 The counties with higher house prices are more on the left-side (lower unemployment) than those with lower house prices, implicating some correlation.

 ![Unemployment_Scatter](https://github.com/user-attachments/assets/ce1b488c-5332-4d98-8958-7ae834ae23b6)

 #### 3. National (Environmental) Risk Index
 The following scatter plot compares the distribution of the counties in terms of the National Risk Index and the house prices.
-The x-axis is the Risk Index value and the y-axis is the log-transformed house price value.
-Darker spots indicate that there are mroe than one point in that spot.
+The x-axis is the Risk Index value, and the y-axis is the log-transformed house price value.
+Darker spots indicate that there is more than one point in that spot.
 The distribution is quite uniform.
 As the Risk Index value increases the points get more spread out have a slight inclination in terms of house prices.
 This might be implying that places with more valuable houses are in more environmental risk.

 ![RiskIndex_Scatter](https://github.com/user-attachments/assets/b3a4634b-97a1-4e68-afd7-b8c14758b3ac)